Best Bee Safe Weed Killer

 Bee Friendly Natural Weed Killers

-Beekeepers are always concerned about the use of any chemical near their hives.
+As a beekeeper, I am always concerned about the use of any chemical near the hives.
 But, you don’t have to be a beekeeper to care about pollinators and want to help save bees.

 This involves planting flowers that attract bees if you have the space.
 But that’s not all.
 Using fewer chemicals, or at least – less toxic ones is a good choice too.